sreesreejuks/fabric-patterns/patterns/converse/README.md

-# Converse: Structured Insights from Conversations and Transcripts 📄✨
+# Converse: Insights from Conversations and Transcripts 📄✨

 ## Overview